piotr-szuberski/contrail-windows-docs/doc/ci_admin_guide/Update_Zuul.md

     cd contrail-windows-ci
     ```

+1. Checkout branch that you want to use for configuring Zuul.
+For example:

+    - to checkout `development` branch:

+        ```bash
+        git checkout development
+        ```

+    - to checkout `production` branch:

+        ```bash
+        git fetch --all
+        git branch production origin/production
+        git checkout production
+        ```

-1. Verify that `development` branch contains PRs with required changes to Zuul configuration
+1. Verify that `development` (or `production`) branch contains PRs with required changes to Zuul configuration

     - Assuming `PR#2` and `PR#1` are required PRs, run the following command: